 Overall, cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+This may prevent you from taking

 The OUCH (UK) website contains many links to other sites that we think could be useful to our users.
-OUCH (UK) cannot be held responsible for the responsible for the privacy policies of these linked sites.
+OUCH (UK) cannot be held responsible for the privacy policies of these linked sites.
 We strongly recommend users to be aware that when they leave our site they should read the privacy statements of each and every website they visit which may or may not be collecting personally identifiable information about them.